ro6ertkenny/kai-memory-palace/k8s/ops+provisioning/README.md

 - Operational patterns and checklists
 - Failure scenarios and recovery paths
 - Cluster-level troubleshooting guides
-- Architecture and lifecycle explanations
+- Lifecycle and architecture explanations

-Content here is intended to be **portable across environments** (bare metal, virtualized, cloud-based).
+Content is intended to be **portable across environments** (bare metal, virtualized, cloud-based).

 ---